The California Zephyr stops at the Amtrak station at Glenwood Springs, Colo.

-By plane, the trip cross-country is reduced to a few hours of humiliation, aggravation and discomfort.
+There's no better way to appreciate how vast and spectacular the country is than a cross-country train trip.By plane, the trip cross-country is reduced to a few hours of humiliation, aggravation and discomfort.
 By car, most people break the trip into segments, with overnight stops.

 However, three nights and three days of basically continuous train travel, from Charleston to Chicago, and then on to California, provides a very clear perspective.